rcbops/ansible-swift-private-cloud/README.md

 * Run the `spc-starter-storage` chef role on the servers in the `storage-servers` group.
 * Run the `spc-starter-proxy` chef role on the servers in the `proxy-severs` group.
 * Re-run the `spc-starter-controller` chef role on server in the `management-server` group to gather all the other nodes.
+* Re-run the `spc-starter-proxy` chef role on the proxy servers again to propgate all memcached servers addresses.

 While running `site.yml` runs everything, you can also run them role by role: